This page about the Glycemic Index and Glycemic Load was last reviewed or updated on 30 May 2016

 If you are on the Atkins diet, by doing this you have shifted slightly away from it.
 How much more to eat, when the GL is low, is some guesswork, so be careful and monitor for any negative effect on your weight loss.

 Here’s an example of being able to eat more.
-Parsnips can be a fairly costly vegetable in carbs terms at 13.1 net carbs grams per 100 grams of parsnip.
+Parsnips can be a fairly carb costly vegetable at 13.1 net carbs grams per 100 grams of parsnip.
 This might be easy to fit into a daily allowance of 60 carbs a day, even 40, but it might not.
 Especially if you want to eat other favourites which are high carb too.
 However, the real number for its effect on your blood sugar is less.
 How much less than 13.1 is a bit of guesswork but it will be less because the GL of parsnips is only about 5, which puts it into the low category.

 HIgh GI and high GL What about potatoes ?
 Just about evertyone loves potatoes but these vegetables are foods you have to be very careful about on a low or restricted carb diet, because they are high in carbs.
 There are many numbers for potatoes but I'll take just one type of potato to illustrate the point.